austinamani123/html-vite-tailwind-starter/Readme.md

-# HTML+Tailwind+Vite Starter
+# Data Manage Website

 ## Summary

-This starter template is for automating the process of building small or static website projects.
+This is my first React, Tailwind and Vite project

 Tailwind CSS is set up and configured with Vite.JS - a rapid development tool for modern web projects that focuses on speed and performance by improving the development experience.